 A flower behind the ear is more than an accessory.

-- A flower behind the left ear signifies marriage, while a flower being the right ear signifies you are single and ready to mingle.
+- A flower behind the left ear signifies marriage, while a flower being the right ear means you are single and ready to mingle.
 Men traditionally wear closed flowers while women’s flowers are fully bloomed.

 Wear bug repellent after sundown.

-- As soon as the sun went down we swapped the sunscreen for bug spray.
+- As soon as the sun went down we swapped sunscreen for bug spray.
 Even quick trips out after sunset resulted in insect bites.
 We had success with insect repellent citronella bands until Tahiti, where mosquitoes landed on the bands during our tour through the rainforest.

 There is little to no night life on Mo’orea and Bora Bora.

 - From Mo’orea, locals take the Aremiti Ferry from Vaiare to to Pape’ete, Tahiti for a night out.
-There isn’t a downtown in Mo’orea or Bora Bora and most resort bars close around 10:00pm.
+There isn’t a downtown area in Mo’orea or Bora Bora and most resort bars close around 10:00pm.
 We didn’t mind the early nights and woke up early each morning to watch the breathtaking sunrises.

 Temperatures can be cooler than expected in the evening.

 - We visited French Polynesia in early September.
 It was windy and overcast with scattered rain showers the majority of the trip.
-Luckily we had worn warmer clothing on the plane because we didn’t expect the chilly temperatures in the evening.
+Luckily we wore warmer clothing on the plane because we didn’t expect the chilly temperatures in the evening.
 The locals informed us the seasons have begun to shift.
 That weather is typical of July, their “winter”.